By Paul Goettlich 16 June 2001 (rev.8aug2006)

 I cringe a bit when write the word alternatives because the way it’s used in the typical environmental organization is to designate natural materials as replacements to the fake (synthetic) ones.
 I grew up in a world where these bastardizations where just gaining a foothold in society as a result of the war-time materials of WWII — plastics, pesticides and medicine.
 We know now that most of it is a hoax and have gone on to replace it all with yet worse materials.
 It seems to me that one of the first things that one needs to do in order to accomplish the goal of living a cleaner life is to unplug the televisions and radios as well as stop all print subscriptions, for there’s really nothing much to learn from these sources.
 Go to a library if you must read a paper or magazine.
 But stop killing trees to print nonsense.

-Here’s a page with a few of what I consider acceptable things to use in your kitchen.
 I am constantly looking for another way to disconnect from the world of consumerism, which generally means to use less of something.
 For instance, rather than purchase a commercial toothpaste I make my own dry powder out of baking powder and salt (3 parts baking soda to 1 part salt).
 I get it in bulk and carry it home in used bags or glass jars.
 For a kitchen cleanser I soak things in baking soda and vinegar, then use a scouring pad if required.
 That removes most cook-on food.
 The less toxic chemicals that get on your hands, in your lungs the better, or down the drain the better.
 If something can’t be done without using a harsh chemical, I try not to do it at all.
 Of course this means you need to change you life style.
 There’s no way around it unless you don’t care to clean up your life.
 But know that what goes into the parent, goes into the child.
 In one way or another, the children are affected by our actions.
 Nothing magically disappears when it goes down the drain or is put out at the curb for a garbage or recycling truck to haul away.
 Without question, it all comes back at us.

 List of Endocrine Disruptors